salilkapur/SMCSim/README.txt

         Memory Architecture for the Smart Memory Cube."
 International Conference on Architecture of Computing Systems.
 Springer International Publishing, 2016.
+    * This repository is not aligned with the latest version of gem5, and contains a clone of the development repository on 2014/10.

 1) SMC:
     Smart Memory Cube (SMC) is a fully backward compatible and modular